nats-io/nats-architecture-and-design/adr/ADR-31.md

 The server will send multiple messages without any flow control to the reply subject, it will send up to `max_bytes` messages.
 When `max_bytes` is unset the server will use the `max_pending` configuration setting or the server default (currently 64MB)

-The last message in the batch will have the `Nats-Pending-Messages` header set that clients can use to determine if further batch calls are needed.
+After the batch is sent a zero length payload message will be sent with the `Nats-Pending-Messages` header set that clients can use to determine if further batch calls are needed.
+Additionally the `Nats-Last-Sequence` will hold the sequence of the last message sent.
 It would also have the `Status` header set to `204` with the `Description` header being `EOB`.

 When requests are made against servers that do not support `batch` the first response will be received and nothing will follow.
-There is no way to detect this scenario and the batch request will time out.
-Language documentation must clearly call out what server version supports this.
+Old servers can be detected by the absence of the `Nats-Num-Pending` header in the first reply.

 #### Response Format

 Responses may include these status codes:

-- `204` indicates the message is the end of a batch of messages, the description header would have value `EOB`
+- `204` indicates the the end of a batch of messages, the description header would have value `EOB`
 - `404` if the request is valid but no matching message found in stream
 - `408` if the request is empty or invalid

 > Error code is returned as a header, e.g. `NATS/1.0 408 Bad Request`.
 Success returned as `NATS/1.0` with no code.

-Otherwise, Direct Get reply contains the message along with the following message headers:
+Direct Get replies contain the message along with the following message headers:

 - `Nats-Stream`: stream name
 - `Nats-Sequence`: message sequence number
 - `Nats-Time-Stamp`: message publish timestamp
 - `Nats-Subject`: message subject
+- `Nats-Num-Pending`: when batched, the number of messages left in the stream matching the batch parameters
+- `Nats-Last-Sequence`: when batched, the stream sequence of the previous message
-- `Nats-Pending-Messages`: the last message in a batch would have this set indicating how many messages are left matching the request
+- `Nats-Pending-Messages`: the final nil-body message for a batch would have this set indicating how many messages are left matching the request

 > A _regular_ (not JSON-encoded) NATS message is returned (from the stream store).